'Like comfort food': Trailer Park Boys cast reflects on 20 years of life in Sunnyvale | CBC News

 Wells: It's been challenging getting through some of the lows, for sure.
 But we've all stuck together and we've got through it.

 Twenty years after Trailer Park Boys first aired, the trio's efforts are now focused on Trailer Park Boys: Jail.
-While many seasons of Trailer Park Boys inevitably involved the main characters going to jail because of their criminal plots failing, most of the show was set in the trailer park.
+While many seasons of the show inevitably involved the main characters going to jail because of their criminal plots failing, most of the show was set in the trailer park.
 Trailer Park Boys: Jail changes that.

 Tremblay: We just hope that people will continue watching the show and we hope we don't disappoint them.